HSBC updates climate policy to stop funding new oil and gas

-LONDON (AP) — Europe’s biggest bank HSBC announced Wednesday it will no longer finance new oil and gas fields as part of its updated climate strategy.
+HSBC, Europe’s biggest bank, announced Wednesday it will no longer finance new oil and gas fields as part of its updated climate strategy.

 Climate campaigners welcomed the moved saying HSBC provided a new baseline for other major banks but urged the bank to go further.